jtbr/spfit-spcat/spfit_spcat_test_suite/README.md

 ## Notes

 *   SPFIT and SPCAT overwrite existing output files in the current directory.
 Each test case is in its own directory to prevent interference.
-*   The reference output files were downloaded from the CDMS Pickett examples website.
+*   The reference_output files were downloaded from the CDMS Pickett examples website.
+*   The v2008_output files should be the reference for future modifications of this code.